Protesters defy Myanmar security forces as UN action urged - WTMJ

 The U.S. called the images appalling, the U.N. human rights chief said it was time to “end the military’s stranglehold over democracy in Myanmar,” and the world body’s independent expert on human rights in the country, Tom Andrews, urged Security Council members to watch the videos.

-While many abuses are committed by police, there is even greater concern about military forces being deployed in Myanmar’s cities that are notorious for decades of brutal counterinsurgency tactics and human rights abuses.
+While many abuses are committed by police, there is even greater concern about military forces — notorious for decades of brutal counterinsurgency tactics and human rights abuses — being deployed in Myanmar’s cities.

-In Yangon, members of the army’s 77th Light Infantry Division have been deployed during protests of the coup.
-The 77th was also deployed in Yangon in 2007 to suppress anti-junta protests, firing on protesters and ramming them with trucks, witnesses told Human Rights Watch.
+They include members of the army’s 77th Light Infantry Division, which was also sent to the streets in 2007 to suppress anti-junta rallies, firing on protesters and ramming them with trucks, witnesses told Human Rights Watch.

 The 99th Light Infantry Division also has been deployed, including in Mandalay.
 It is infamous for its counterinsurgency campaigns against ethnic minorities, including spearheading the response that led to a brutal crackdown that caused more than 700,000 Rohingya Muslims to flee from Rakhine state to Bangladesh.
 It also has been accused of war crimes in Shan state, another ethnic minority area, in 2016 and early 2017.